 Nick has twice been a winner in the BBC Wildlife Photographer of the Year Competition.
 In 2000, he won the prestigious Gerald Durrell Award for Endangered Wildlife.
 His photographs appear widely in books, calendars and other publications worldwide.
 He is a Special Lecturer on the MSc course in the Wildlife Photography and Imaging at Nottingham University, where he studied.

 The sunny village of Fiss stands in a lovely elevated position looking out over the upper valley of the River Inn, set against a backdrop of high mountains.
-The area is a well-developed ski resort in winter, while in summer serves as a base for walking and family holidays.
+The area is a well-developed ski resort in winter, while in summer serves as a base for walking and nature holidays.

 Where: West Tyrol